GovTechSG/purple-a11y/README.md

 │ (Refer to readme.txt on how to change your profile)        │ └────────────────────────────────────────────────────────────┘
 ?
 What would you like to scan?
 Sitemap
 ?
 Do you want purple-a11y to run in the background?
-Yes ?
+No ?
 Which screen size would you like to scan?
 (Use arrow keys) Desktop ?
 Please enter URL or file path to sitemap, or drag and drop a sitemap file here:  https://www.sitemaps.org/sitemap.xml